Microbial | Microbiological assay: Its Definition Uses and methods

 2. Turbidometric method

-Agar Plate method : In this method the specified microbes are suspended in suitable nutrition media.
+Agar Plate method : In this method the specified microbes are suspended in suitable & sterilized nutrition media.
 The this nutrition media with microbes is poured into a petri-dish and allowed to incubate at suitable temperature.
 This supports the growth of microbes exponentially.

 The suitably cut circular filter paper pieces are immersed in the anti-biotic solutions of both test and standard.
 Then the pieces are placed on the microbial nutritional media all over with suitable gaps in between and incubated again.